d3vilh/stable-diffusion-howto/README.md

 6. Once it's done, you can open the Web UI by going to http://localhost:7860 in your browser.

 ## Popular Stable Diffusion Models
-If you don't have any models to use, Stable Diffusion models can be downloaded from [Hugging Face](https://huggingface.co/models?pipeline_tag=text-to-image&sort=downloads).
+Stable Diffusion models can be downloaded from [Hugging Face](https://huggingface.co/models?pipeline_tag=text-to-image&sort=downloads).
 To download, click on a model and then click on the Files and versions header.
 Look for files listed with the ".ckpt" or ".safetensors" extensions, and then click the down arrow to the right of the file size to download them.
-Here are most popular modules to download:
+Here are most popular models to download:

 [Stable DIffusion 1.4](https://huggingface.co/CompVis/stable-diffusion-v1-4) ( [sd-v1-4.ckpt](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4.ckpt) )